 Kenny is survived by his wife, Linda Franciose Cassidy of Pompano Beach, FL, (formerly of Natick and Mattapoisett, Massachusetts).
 He is also survived by his daughters, Samantha Cassidy-Purinton of Buckland, MA and Karen Sykes of Baytown, TX as well as many loving grandchildren, nieces and nephews.
 In lieu of flowers, donations can be made to Florida’s State Parks Foundation https://floridastateparksfoundation.org/, or a charity of your choice.

-To plant a tree in memory of Kenneth Gordon Cassidy, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Kenneth Gordon Cassidy, please visit our tribute store.